narayanaalla/Data-Science/Algorithamica/DataSet/Titanic/ReadMe.txt

-These files are downloaded from Kaggle Titanic DataSet
+These files are downloaded from https://www.kaggle.com/c/titanic/data